RuiqiYong/RuiqiYong.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
-* M.S. in Jekyll, GitHub University, 2014
+* BEng in Mechatronics and Robotic Systems, Xi'an Jiaotong-Liverpool University, 2024(expected)
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* BEng in Mechatronics and Robotic Systems, University of Liverpool, 2024(expected)

 Work experience
 ======